 • It is a priority to protect the transportation networks that depend on the Embarcadero Seawall.
 This includes BART and Muni, the Embarcadero Roadway, the bicycle and pedestrian infrastructure, and the growing ferry infrastructure. • Getting around is one of the primary ways people depend on the Seawall. • The Port conducted polling to better understand the public's priorities for the waterfront.
-Muni and BART were very or extremely important to 88 percent of those polled. • Through asset mapping with the community, the Muni tunnel and BART tube were identified as highly prioritized waterfront transportation assets for their role in connecting San Francisco to the region. • For many, the Embarcadero Promenade is the most loved part of San Francisco's iconic waterfront. extremely popular for both people commuting and recreating. • There is a desire to increase waterfront access, create continuous pathways, and create safer opportunities for people walking and biking.
+Muni and BART were very or extremely important to 88 percent of those polled. • Through asset mapping with the community, the Muni tunnel and BART tube were identified as highly prioritized waterfront transportation assets for their role in connecting San Francisco to the region. • For many, the Embarcadero Promenade is the most loved part of San Francisco's iconic waterfront. • Biking and running along the Embarcadero Roadway are extremely popular for both people commuting and recreating. • There is a desire to increase waterfront access, create continuous pathways, and create safer opportunities for people walking and biking.